anvinhnguyendinh/DiscreteRSonRL/README.md

 # Certification of Neural Network Reinforcement Learning Policies based on Randomized Smoothing

-We partly modify the repo https://github.com/DLR-RM/rl-baselines3-zoo (in particular: https://github.com/DLR-RM/rl-baselines3-zoo/tree/b83409561347fe2035d1b4ce8d700ab3418c7246) to fulfill our thesis of RS certification of RL policies.
+We partly modify the repo https://github.com/DLR-RM/rl-baselines3-zoo (in particular: https://github.com/DLR-RM/rl-baselines3-zoo/tree/b83409561347fe2035d1b4ce8d700ab3418c7246) to fulfill our Master thesis of RS certification of RL policies.
 All code credits belong to RL3Zoo team.
 Please email me if further discussion is needed.

-How to use: please check the arguments from [enjoy_att.py](https://github.com/anvinhnguyendinh/DiscreteRSonRL/blob/master/enjoy_att.py) and the command examples from the attack- bash scripts.
+How to use: please check out the arguments from [enjoy_att.py](https://github.com/anvinhnguyendinh/DiscreteRSonRL/blob/master/enjoy_att.py) and the command examples from the attack- bash scripts.

 From here on, we keep their README.